MajesticKhan/Reinforcement-Learning/SimulationLego/README.md

 ### Objective:
-Using CoppeliaSim, the lego car should be able to follow the blue line (masked tape) by using the trained simulated model.
+Using CoppeliaSim, the goal is to create and train an agent that can follow a blue line.
+Once the agent is trained, it will be transferred to the lego car which will follow the blue masked tape.

 ### Side note: